Detailed Guide forSurgical Technologists in San Diego County

 Benefits generally include medical, dental, life, and vision insurance as well as vacation, sick leave, and retirement plans.
 Some employers also provide tuition reimbursement and child care benefits.

 Employment growth is expected for Surgical Technologists, mainly because the number of surgical procedures is expected to rise as the population grows and ages.
 Older people, including the baby boom generation, who generally require more surgical procedures, will account for a larger portion of the general population.
 In addition, technological advances, such as fiber optics and laser technology, will permit an increasing number of new surgical procedures to be performed and will also allow Surgical Technologists to assist with a greater number of procedures.

 In California, the number of Surgical Technologists is expected to grow at an average rate compared with the total for all occupations.
 Jobs for Surgical Technologists are expected to increase by 16.1 percent, or 1,500 jobs between 2014 and 2024.

-In San Diego County, the number of Surgical Technologists is expected to grow at an average rate compared with the total for all occupations.
-Jobs for Surgical Technologists are expected to increase by 17.1 percent, or 130 jobs between 2012 and 2022.
+In San Diego County, the number of Surgical Technologists is expected to grow slower than average growth rate for all occupations.
+Jobs for Surgical Technologists are expected to increase by 13.7 percent, or 100 jobs between 2014 and 2024.